Bird Benefit Collection 6 Seed Packets

 - *Cup Plant (Siplhium perfoliatum) - 75 seeds

-Alternatively, sow seed in rows in a garden setting in early spring or late fall.
-Thin seedlings and weed as expected with vegetable gardening.
-Transplant to permanent locations that fall or the following spring.
+Alternatively, sow seed in rows in a garden setting late fall.
+In spring, thin seedlings and weed as expected with vegetable gardening.
+Transplant to permanent location that fall or the following spring.

 Growing your own plants from seed is the most economical way to add natives to your home.
 Before you get started, one of the most important things to know about the seeds of wild plants is that many have built-in dormancy mechanisms that prevent the seed from germinating.
 In nature, this prevents a population of plants from germinating all at once, before killing frosts, or in times of drought.
 To propagate native plants, a gardener must break this dormancy before seed will grow.